Ji-Hwan Bae Preview, Player Props: Pirates vs. Twins

-Ji-Hwan Bae -- with a slugging percentage of .148 in his past 10 games (including zero homers) -- will be in action for the Pittsburgh Pirates versus the Minnesota Twins, with Sonny Gray on the hill, on August 19 at 7:10 PM ET.
+The Pittsburgh Pirates, including Ji-Hwan Bae (.143 batting average in his past 10 games), battle starter Dallas Keuchel and the Minnesota Twins at Target Field, Sunday at 2:10 PM ET.

-He racked up two hits (going 2-for-4 with a double) in his most recent appearance against the Twins.
+He had a one-hit performance in his most recent game (1-for-3) against the Twins.

 Ji-Hwan Bae Game Info & Props vs. the Twins